mmadraimov92/codingame/README.md

 ## Introduction

-In this reposority you will find my working solutions for puzzles on the platform https://www.codingame.com/.
-In the table below you can see which puzzles I already completed.
+In this reposority you will find my working solutions for puzzles and bots for contests on the platform https://www.codingame.com/.

 ## Contests